 If your shares are registered directly in your name, you are the holder of record of these shares and we are sending these proxy materials directly to you.
-As the holder of record, you have the right to give your proxy directly to us by voting via the Internet or by mail or to vote in person at the meeting.
+As the holder of record, you have the right to give your proxy directly to us by voting via the Internet or by mail (if you request a printed copy of the proxy materials and use the enclosed proxy card) or to vote in person at the meeting.